-Worrying new studies show certain pesticides are implicated in chronic effects including hormonal disruption, immune system dysfunction, cancers, and adverse effects on the growing fetus and children.
+Worrying new studies show certain pesticides are implicated in chronic effects including hormonal disruption, immune system dysfunction, cancers, and adverse effects on the growing foetus and children.
 Pesticides have been poisoning agricultural workers and farmers for over 60 years and yet there are still no accurate estimates of pesticide poisoning.
 In the 1990’s, a report in a World Health Organizations (WHO) journal estimated 25 million workers suffered at least one incident of poisoning every year.
 Recent estimates indicate that pesticides were responsible for an estimated 200,000 acute poisoning deaths each year .
 The overwhelming number of fatalities, some 99%, occurred in developing countries where health, safety and environmental regulations were weaker.

 PANAP and its partners have documented that Syngenta, Bayer, Dupont and Monsanto and their local counterparts dominate the agro-chem industry in the South Asia and South East Asian region.

 In South and South East Asia, highly hazardous pesticides (HHPs) produced by Syngenta, Bayer, DuPont and Monsanto such as atrazine, paraquat fipronil, carbofuran, chlorpyrifos, cypermethrin, glyphosate, lambda-cyhalothrin, imidacloprid, malathion and monocrotophos – all known for poisoning people and/or the environment – are still used widely in farming.
 They are used on farms, cotton fields, rice paddies, mango and oil palm plantations and in floriculture, violating the rights of plantation workers, farmers, rural women and indigenous peoples to a safe and healthy working environment and the rights of communities to a healthy environment.
 Rights to information on the pesticides they use or to which they are exposed are constantly violated.
-Specific cases of violations of women and children’s rights, labor rights and right to civil liberties have been documented.
+Specific cases of violations of women and children’s rights, labour rights and right to civil liberties have been documented.

 In the meantime, because of the lack of corporate accountability for gross human rights violations and responding to the pressure from Civil Society Organisations (CSOs), the Human Rights Council has established an Open Ended Intergovernmental Working Group (OEIGWG) for the development of a legally binding treaty on transnational corporations (TNCs) and other business enterprises, with respect to human rights.
 We applaud the efforts OEIGWG and hope that the final document of the Treaty will achieve the goal of ensuring that companies are fully accountable for their human rights violations and environmental crimes.

-Dependence on pesticide use must be a drastically reduced.
+Dependence on pesticide use must be drastically reduced.
 Agroecology provides the best solution.
 It is economically, environmentally and culturally sustainable.
 Agroecology is being practiced by thousands of farmers worldwide to ensure food security, safety and sovereignty, as well as environmental sustainability and farmer and community health and well-being.

 That the Agrochemical TNCs, plantations, agribusinesses and complicit companies

-- Be held accountable for poisoning the people and the planet
+- be held accountable for poisoning the people and the planet;

-- Heed the public’s assertion of their rights to a safe and healthy food and environment
+- heed the public’s assertion of their rights to a safe and healthy food and environment;

-- Are prevented from dominating regulatory agencies and global conventions and agreements that attempt to restrict the worst pesticide problems
+- are prevented from dominating regulatory agencies and global conventions and agreements that attempt to restrict the worst pesticide problems;

-- Clean up the environmental impacts including ensuring safe water and food
+- clean up the environmental impacts including ensuring safe water and food.

 That the national and local governments

-- Ban the trade, distribution and use of highly hazardous pesticides
+- ban the trade, distribution and use of highly hazardous pesticides;

-- Closely monitor and ensure compliance of companies with labour and environmental laws and policies on hazardous pesticides
+- closely monitor and ensure compliance of companies with labour and environmental laws and policies on hazardous pesticides;

-- Develop a medical and economic rehabilitation programme for farmers and others impacted by highly hazardous pesticides, with funds drawn from punitive actions and CSR.
+- develop a medical and economic rehabilitation programme for farmers and others impacted by highly hazardous pesticides, with funds drawn from punitive actions and CSR;

-- Provide a supportive policy environment for agroecology, including supporting farmers to change from pesticides to agroecology
+- provide a supportive policy environment for agroecology, including supporting farmers to change from pesticides to agroecology;